banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

-      dsTimeLB = detectSuccessLowerBound,     # Lower bound on probability of detecting as time increases dsTimeUB = detectSuccessUpperBound,     # Upper bound on probability of detecting as time increases qDays = quarantineDays,                 # Length in days of quarantine bDays = breakDays,                      # List of school breaks, each element has start and end date noSchool = noSchoolFactor,              # proportionate reduction in beta out of school night = nightFactor,                    # proportionate reduction in beta at night quarFactor = quarantineFactor           # proportionate reduction in beta due to quarantine )
+      dsTimeLB = detectSuccessLowerBound,     # Lower bound on probability of detecting as time increases dsTimeUB = detectSuccessUpperBound,     # Upper bound on probability of detecting as time increases qDays = quarantineDays,                 # Length in days of quarantine dTimes = maxDayTimes,                   # number of school day time start/stops, for staggered schedules wDays = maxWeekDays,                    # number of school week start/stops, for staggered schedules bDays = maxBreakDays,                   # number of school break start/stops, for staggered schedules noSchool = noSchoolFactor,              # proportionate reduction in beta out of school night = nightFactor,                    # proportionate reduction in beta at night quarFactor = quarantineFactor           # proportionate reduction in beta due to quarantine )
 ```
-In addition to tracking the time step (in school, after school, weekend, break), `pts_funScriptClassQ` also attempts to detect infectious individuals once each morning in each classroom (including weekends, although I could change this).
+In addition to tracking the time step (in school, after school, weekend, break) for each staggered schedule, `pts_funScriptClassQ` also attempts to detect infectious individuals once each morning in each classroom (including weekends, although I could change this).

 First the function counts the number of preSymptomatic, symptomatic, postSymptomatic, and asymptomatic individuals (combining stationary and transitory).
 The code generates a uniform random variable between 0 and 1.
 The detection will be successful if the random variable is above that day's threshold.